201st RED HORSE SQUADRON

 Operations

-Within Pennsylvania, the 201st RHS has been consistently involved in construction projects to support local communities.
-In the past five years, 30 suspected “crack” houses in various cities have been demolished and over 50 others sealed in support of the federal drug interdiction program.
-Additionally, an average of three domestic action projects, such as ball fields or parking lots, are completed each year for local communities.
+communities.
 The most recent local civic action projects were the construction of the Schuylkill County Vietnam Veterans Memorial, two ball fields in Schuylkill County, two ball fields in South Hanover Township in Dauphin County and construction of Line Stabilization systems to improve water quality.
 The unit also provided assistance to the governor four of the last five years during declared state emergencies, including emergency snow removal, stranded vehicle recovery from our interstate highways, transporting road salt from New York to various state storage facilities throughout Pennsylvania, flood debris cleanup, and flood remediation projects.
-Many members of the 201st RHS continually volunteer to participate in local activities such as parades and fairs, displaying the unit’s commitment to our great country and commonwealth.
+Many members of the 201st RHS constantly volunteer to participate in local activities such as parades and fairs, displaying the unit’s commitment to our great country and commonwealth.

 Because the 201st RHS is a combat-ready unit, great emphasis is placed on training.
 Personnel are trained in their individual Air Force specialties, personal survival skills, as well as in areas that support activities necessary to fulfill the special requirements of the unit’s mission.
 The unit has deployed members to locations around the world to support Department of Defense projects and domestic action programs.
 Recently, RED HORSE members deployed to Haiti, Honduras, Korea, Guatemala, Columbia, Germany, Alaska, Canada, North Carolina, Florida, and Tennessee where they constructed roads, field camps, schools, buildings, water well systems, and runway extensions.
 Unit tasks include deployments to England, Italy, California, New Mexico, along with some local civic action projects.

-In 2000, the 201st RHS and the 200th deployed to Camp Snoopy, Qatar, for three months to take on more than a dozen construction projects.
+In 2000, the 201st RHS and the 200th RHS deployed to Camp Snoopy, Qatar, for three months to take on more than a dozen construction projects.

 In 2002, the combined squadron completed a rotation at Al Udeid AB, Qatar, to perform construction projects throughout Southwest Asia in support of Operation Enduring Freedom.
 It marked the first time an entire reserve component RED HORSE squadron was tasked and partially mobilized to support a major wartime operation and functioned as a full RED HORSE squadron, rather than just augmenting active-duty operations or backfilling open positions.
 Of special note, the Expeditionary 200th/201st RHS completely rebuilt the runway and the Air Force Village at Bagram AB Afghanistan, and was one of the first units to conduct airfield repair work at night using night vision goggles.
 Using the hub and spoke concept, they performed work at 13 main operating bases in 10 different countries in Southwest Asia during their 180-day tour, involving over $14.5 million in construction material procurement and heavy equipment rental.